angular/angular/adev/src/content/tutorials/learn-angular/steps/12-enable-routing/README.md

 For most apps, there comes a point where the app requires more than a single page.
 When that time inevitably comes, routing becomes a big part of the performance story for users.

-In this activity, you'll learn how to setup and configure your app to use Angular Router.
+In this activity, you'll learn how to set up and configure your app to use Angular Router.

 <hr>